graphprotocol/contracts/packages/data-edge/README.md

 A DataEdge contract is used to store arbitrary data on-chain on any EVM compatible blockchain.
 A subgraph can then read all the calldata sent to a particular contract, decode it and update the subgraph state accordingly.

 The DataEdge accepts any function call by using a fallback function that will not revert.
-It is up to the implementor to define the calldata format as well as how to decode it.
+It is up to the implementer to define the calldata format as well as how to decode it.

 ### Additional Considerations